spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Packaging Units

 The [Packaging Units](/docs/scos/dev/feature-walkthroughs/{{page.version}}/packaging-units-feature-walkthrough.html) feature defines if a packaging unit holds a fixed amount of products or if customers can buy any amount of products in this packaging unit.
-Also, it allows applying amount restrictions to products.
+Also, it lets you apply amount restrictions to products.

 ## Payments

-The [Payments](/docs/scos/dev/feature-walkthroughs/{{page.version}}/payments-feature-walkthrough.html) feature allows customers to pay for orders with none, one, or multiple payment methods during the checkout process.
+The [Payments](/docs/scos/dev/feature-walkthroughs/{{page.version}}/payments-feature-walkthrough.html) feature lets customers to pay for orders with none, one, or multiple payment methods during the checkout process.

 ## Persistent Cart Sharing

-The [Persistent Cart Sharing](/docs/scos/dev/feature-walkthroughs/{{page.version}}/persistent-cart-sharing-feature-walkthrough/persistent-cart-sharing-feature-walkthrough.html) feature allows company users to generate the URL to share the cart with different levels of access.
+The [Persistent Cart Sharing](/docs/scos/dev/feature-walkthroughs/{{page.version}}/persistent-cart-sharing-feature-walkthrough/persistent-cart-sharing-feature-walkthrough.html) feature lets company users generate the URL to share the cart with different levels of access.

 ### Persistent Cart Sharing: module relations